TauhidScu/retinal-vessel-segmentation-unet/README.md

 ## Research Background

-This project represents a **collaborative research initiative** between the **Machine Intelligence Lab** and **Sichuan University's Department of Ophthalmology**, focusing on advanced deep learning solutions for retinal image analysis.
+This project represents a **collaborative research initiative** between the **Machine Intelligence Lab and  Department of Ophthalmology**, Sichuan University focusing on advanced deep learning solutions for OCT image analysis.

 ![Processed Image and Label](/assets/processed_image_label.png) *Processed OCT image and corresponding segmentation mask from our ERM dataset, demonstrating the input-output relationship of our segmentation pipeline*